SalomonisLab/LabProtocols/master/BMI-cluster/installingLibraries.md

-1. install anaconda or miniconda depending on if you want the full version of conda or mini version from main website https://www.anaconda.com/products/individual https://docs.conda.io/en/latest/miniconda.html
+1. Install anaconda or miniconda depending on if you want the full version of conda or mini version from main website

-2. Follow instructions for installing
+https://www.anaconda.com/products/individual

+https://docs.conda.io/en/latest/miniconda.html

 ```bash
 bash Miniconda3-latest-Linux-x86_64.sh
 ```